mvasilkov/michikoid/README.md

 ### Alias

-The *Alias* macro replaces all instances of a `const` identifier with a different identifier.
+The *Alias* macro replaces all occurrences of a `const` identifier with a different identifier.

 ```js
 const value = {n: 255}